Aetna Coverage

 BMI not documented Common Denial

-How to avoid: Ensure your doctor records your BMI at a recent office visit.
-A BMI measurement within 6 months is typically required.
+How to avoid: Make sure your doctor has recorded your BMI from a recent office visit.
+Most plans want a BMI measurement from the last 6 months.

-How to avoid: Ask your doctor about a step therapy exception if you have a clinical reason to skip first-line treatments (e.g., metformin intolerance).
+How to avoid: Ask your doctor about getting an exception if you have a good medical reason to skip lower-cost treatments (for example, if metformin gives you bad side effects).

-How to avoid: Request Wegovy instead of Ozempic for weight management — it's FDA-approved for this indication and more likely to be covered.
+How to avoid: Ask about Wegovy instead of Ozempic for weight management.
+Wegovy is FDA-approved for weight loss and is more likely to be covered.

-How to avoid: Always get prior auth before filling the prescription.
-Retroactive authorizations are difficult to obtain.
+How to avoid: Always get pre-approval before filling the prescription.
+Getting approval after the fact is much harder.

-How to avoid: Have your doctor document all weight-related conditions (hypertension, sleep apnea, PCOS, joint pain, pre-diabetes) in your medical record.
+How to avoid: Have your doctor note all weight-related conditions (high blood pressure, sleep apnea, PCOS, joint pain, pre-diabetes) in your medical record.

 Step Therapy Requirements